Reino Helismaa

-Reino Vihtori "Repe" Helismaa (12 July 1913, Helsinki – 21 January 1965) was a Finnish singer-songwriter, musician and scriptwriter, mainly known for his humorous, yet homely songs.
+Reino Vihtori "Repe" Helismaa (12 July 1913 – 21 January 1965) was a Finnish singer-songwriter, musician and scriptwriter.
+Born in Helsinki, he was mainly known for his humorous, yet homely songs.
 One of his best-known interpreters was Tapio Rautavaara.
 He also scripted the comic strip Maan mies Marsissa, drawn by Ami Hauhio.

 Works

 Song lyrics: Helismaa wrote over five thousand song lyrics.
 Some of the most famous include: